ghiscoding/slickgrid-universal/README.md

 You might be wondering why was this monorepo created?
 Here are a few of the reasons:
 1. it removes a lot of duplicate code that exist in both [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid)
-(these libs have over 80% of code in common and that is not very DRY).
+(these libs have over +85% of code in common and that is not very DRY).
-2. decouple some Services that should not be required at all time (OData, GraphQL, Export to File, Export to Excel, ...)
+2. decouple some Services that should not be required neither imported every time (OData, GraphQL, Export to File, Export to Excel, ...)
-3. framework agnostic, it could be implemented in many more frameworks in the future (interested in adding other frameworks? please contact me...)
+3. framework agnostic, it could be implemented in many more frameworks (if you're interested in adding support for other frameworks? please contact me...)
-   - you can use it in plain TypeScript or even JavaScript (ES6), the later is what we use in Salesforce
+   - you can use it in plain TypeScript or even JavaScript (ES6), the later is what we use in Salesforce LWC (Lightning Web Component)

 ### Frameworks using this monorepo
 The goal is to eventually to rewrite [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) to use this monorepo which will simplify debugging/fixing common code.

+Now implemented in:
   - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) `3.x` now uses Slickgrid-Universal

-Note however that this project also has a Vanilla Implementation (not associated to any framework) with [WebPack](https://webpack.js.org/) and it is also used to test with [Cypress](https://www.cypress.io/) the UI portion.
-The Vanilla bundle is also used in our SalesForce (with Lightning Web Component) hence the creation of this monorepo.
+Note however that this project also has a Vanilla Implementation (not associated to any framework) built with [WebPack](https://webpack.js.org/) and it is also used to test the all UI features with [Cypress](https://www.cypress.io/).
+The [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) package is also what we use in our SalesForce (with Lightning Web Component) implementation, hence the creation of this monorepo library.

 ### Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E Tests)
 Slickgrid-Universal has **100%** Unit Test Coverage, we are talking about +12,000 lines of code (+3,000 unit tests) that are now fully tested with [Jest](https://jestjs.io/).
 There are also +200 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (there's also an additional +360 tests in Aurelia-Slickgrid)